eHealthITI/HealthTourismHub-HTontology/README.md

 docker-compose up --build
 ```

-### Citation Requirement
+> [!IMPORTANT]

-**If you use the HT ontology in your work or project, please ensure to cite the following paper:**
+> If you use the HT ontology in your work or project, please ensure to cite the following paper:**

 [**Title**](link)